What to do When You Live in Constant Fear of Being Fired.

-First of all, let’s have a look at what the problem exactly is.
+First of all, let’s have a look at what the problem “I suck at my job” exactly is.
 It amounts to something like this:

 “I’m freaking out because I’m completely useless.
 I keep forgetting minor details, but so obvious ones and my co-workers think I’m a complete idiot!
 If I don’t improve soon I’m going to get fired and my CV will be ruined!”

 Be open to correction, sometimes even the most obnoxious smart-ass has a point.
-But don’t naively believe every critic out there to know what he’s talking about, because most don’t.
+But don’t naively believe every critic out there to know what he’s talking about because most don’t.
 Be critical of criticism and only take the kind to heart, that helps you improve.
 Often people criticize us for things we can’t change and some of it we really don’t want to change.
 This is who we are.
 And there’s no reason to change something about yourself just because a co-worker thinks you should.
-For example: People keep telling me to not be so shy or reserved.
-“Speak up” I keep hearing.
-This used to bother me a lot.
-The people, who told me so, always made it seem like there was something wrong with me.
-But now, I feel it’s one of the dumbest criticisms I’ve ever received.
-There’s so much to criticize about me (for instance the fact that I use other people’s fancy shampoos if they leave them close to the shower) why hammer in on something that’s actually beneficial to people around me?
-I almost always take the role of the listener, yet I never bore others with my tale of yesterday’s train delays.
+Criticism can be motivated by various reasons.
+Maybe you’re just working with someone who is in the habit of voicing everything they think out loud, judging everything they see and believing that their opinion is asked for by those around them.
+Maybe it’s fear, insecurity about ourselves and our position can make us lash out at others, trying to keep them down.
+Maybe it’s ignorance.
+We often reject something, an idea or an opinion, upfront without actually knowing anything about it.
+Or maybe, the criticism is actually valid, founded in logic and meant to be helpful.
 The trick when dealing with criticism is to always treat it like a potential lie you have to spot.
-Carefully fact check if there’s some ground for it and when in doubt, assume it’s a lot of bullshit.
+Carefully fact-check if there’s something to it and when in doubt, assume it’s a lot of bullshit.
 You have to or our overly critical world will suck the spirit right out of you.

 In order not to suck at your job, you have to have the confidence not to be terrified of failing.
 If you can’t accept yourself the way you are and forgive yourself for your shortcomings, no one else will.
 You’ve got to believe in yourself.
 Until you do, everything will be a struggle.